-Federal and state special education laws permit students to continue their right to a free, appropriate publicly funded education through the academic year in which they turn 21 years of age.
+Federal and state special education laws permit students to continue their right to a free, appropriate publicly-funded education until they turn 22 years of age.

 Graduation and transition planning are the responsibility of the IEP team and should begin no later than the school year in which the student turns 14 years of age.
 These plans should be reviewed and, if necessary, revised at least once per year at the IEP meeting.